003MattB/ScheduleBuilderImproved/README.md

 So as to still make it convenient for the user, this tool will use umn-asr/courses API to pull course information from the University of Minnesota's server and present the info in a meaningful way.

+### Caveats
+- It automatically sets the next term, so you are not able to configure a schedule for a current term.
+- You need a knowledge of courses offered in order to add them to the schedule.
+- (as of right now) It will only retrieve data for the Twin Cities campus (sorry Duluth, Moris, Crookston and Rochester)

 Check it out [here](https://003mattb.github.io/ScheduleBuilderImproved/)